 - 1. Zillmer, E.A., Spiers, M.V., & Culbertson, W.C.
 (2008).
 Principles of Neuropsychology. - 2.
-Additional articles and readings may also be assigned.
-Copies of these articles will be made available on-line or from the instructor or TA.
+Additional articles and readings will also be assigned.
+Copies of these articles will be made available on Canvas.

 Activities and Expectations

 1. Professionalism, Punctuality, and Participation